sacundim/tau-sigma/README.md

 ### Arnold #36 pocket chronometer

-I wrote this utilty to help me in my quest to understand the performance of historical precision timepieces.
-Here's a fine
-example: the 1779/80 Greenwich trial of
+I wrote this utilty to help my efforts to understand the performance of historical precision timepieces.
+Here's a fine example: the 1779/80 Greenwich trial of
 [John Arnold's pocket chronometer #36](http://collections.rmg.co.uk/collections/objects/207131.html), one of the very earliest successful precision watches.
 Read more in [`example-data/README.md`](example-data/README.md).